gibbons-eddie/Stinder/README.md

 ***Stinder.
 Never have a bad (study) date again.***

-To test out our alpha build of Stinder, open up a directory, download the *users.db* file from the repository (linked below) to that directory, and run:
+To test out our alpha build of Stinder, open up a directory, clone the repository (linked below) to that directory, and run:

     python3 -m pip install stinder
     python3 -m stinder